Autognorics/autognorics.github.io/README.md

 SELFS or the Systems of Engineered Life-forms, technically named Autognorization, is a structured system, process, or approach where intuitive objects, embedded inscriptions, and the inverse-reverse dimetrix are incorporated together in the creation of a living machine or system that embodies the six signatures of life, namely: the mechanization of aliveness, the sensation of awareness, the codification of consciousness, the intuitiveness of logic, the selfness of knowledge, and the experience of lifeness.

 According to Lawsin, Life evolves from being alive to being living.
 It is a process that is governed by six stages.
 These signatures are based on the states of being of the individual.
-These Six Orders of Life are as follows:
+These Six evolutionary Orders of Life are as follows:

 1. Aliveness = is the ability to consume energy without the need for neural reasoning.
 2. Awareness = is the ability to send and receive signals using intuitive sensors without the need for neural reasoning.
 3. Consciousness = is the ability to match things with things without the need for neural reasoning.
 4. Intutiveness = is the ability to choose this or that without the need for neural reasoning.
-5. Selfness = is the ability to inlearn or self-knowledge.
+5. Inlearness = is the ability to acquire and use information.
 6. Lifeness = is the ability to experience life or to live.

 But before we dive deeper on the orders of life, let us examine first the old basic criteria of Life: